lukfd/farmerselevator/doc/awsDeployingGuide.md

 aws lightsail push-container-image --region us-east-2 --service-name farmerselevator --label beta --image farmerselevator-image:latest
 ```

 On aws lightsail go the the Deployments page.
-If another container was already running or deployed, click  Modify and redeploy.
+If another container was already running or deployed, click  Modify and change Image version and redeploy.

 ![](./example_awslight.png)